5 Lessons Learned from the Worst Real Estate Investments

 Lesson #1 – Rental Properties are Better Wealth Builders Than Fix-and-Flips

-While he was able to make a profit on the deal, the first lesson he learned was that, compared to fix-and-flips, rental properties are much better wealth builders.
+While he was able to make a profit on the deal, the first lesson he learned was that, compared to fix-and-flips, rental properties and rental syndications are much better wealth builders.
 On fix-and-flips, the main benefit comes from the short-term forced appreciation.
-Whereas for rental properties, you’ll benefit from short-term forced appreciation, long-term natural appreciation, ongoing cash flow, tax advantages and the principal paydown.
-He made quick profit with fix-and-flips but to build long-term wealth and use his time more effectively, he believes rental properties are a much better option.
+Whereas for rental properties, you’ll benefit from short-term forced appreciation, long-term natural appreciation, ongoing cash flow, tax advantages, and the principal paydown.
+He made a quick profit with fix-and-flips, but to build long-term wealth and use his time more effectively, he believes rental properties are a much better option.

 Lesson #2 – Time is Your Most Valuable Asset

-Another lesson Garrett learned from his worst deal ever was the importance of time.
-He said the amount of time, hustle and stress involved during those three months spent on the flip were greater than the four years of owning six rental properties combined.
+Another investment lesson Garrett learned from his real estate investing mistake, which resulted in his worst deal ever, was the importance of time.
+He said the amount of time, hustle, and stress involved during those three months spent on the flip were greater than the four years of owning six rental properties combined.
 The large time commitment involved in identifying a fix-and-flip opportunity, evaluating and closing, managing or doing the renovations, and selling the deal weren’t worth the stress and short-term profit.
-Instead, Garrett would have rather spent his time cultivating relationships with brokers, owners and passive investors so that he could syndicate deals and buy rental properties.
+Instead, Garrett would have rather spent his time cultivating relationships with brokers, owners, and accredited passive investors so that he could syndicate deals and buy rental properties.